 How much does it cost?

-This is an open-source program with zero cost.
+This is a program with zero cost.

 Is the RSA-911 Edit Checker Accessible?

 Yes, Edit Checker is fully accessible as validated with Accessibility Tools testing as well as passing Microsoft’s Accessibility Insights.

 What rules and data validation items does the tool include?

 The tool incorporates the rules and data validation items as described in the Rehabilitation Services Administration (RSA) document titled RSA-911 Edit Specification.
 To see which versions are supported, please see our homepage and “latest news” features.

 How secure is the RSA-911 Edit Checker with respect to the data?